-\ three patients received a dose other than 250 mg or 500 mg IV BID.
+Threepatients received a dose other than 250 mg or 500 mg IV BID.

-We used the data collected in these studies to inform the design of both the cUTI and uUTI proposed regimens.
+We used the data collected in these studies to inform the design of the cUTI proposed regimens.

-The results of a Phase 2 clinical trial conducted in 1993 in patients with community acquired pneumonia (CAP), 93-001, are provided below, including the investigator's assessment of clinical response at the end of therapy in the ITT and clinically evaluable populations.
+The results of a Phase 2 clinical trial conducted in 1993 in hospitalized patients with community acquired pneumonia (CAP), 93-001, are provided below, including the investigator's assessment of clinical response at the end of therapy in the ITT and clinically and bacteriologically evaluable populations with the bacteriologically evaluable population meaning the clinically evaluable patients who had a baseline pathogen and follow up microbiology data to allow an assessment of bacteriological efficacy.